mbosselmann/digital-spring-greeting-card/README.md

 Nevertheless, there are also some web safe fonts that you can use like `Helvetica`, `Gill Sans` or `Baskerville`.
 Web safe fonts means that they are available on most operating systems and browsers.
 Feel free to try them out!

-## Step 3: Split card content into two Sections
+## Step 3: Split card content into two sections

 We need the predefined classes `.card`, `.front` and `.back` to be added to their respective tags in order to apply our global styles: